weaveworks/build-tools/provisioning/README.md

 * `aws_on` / `aws_off`

 Indeed, the functions defined in `setup.sh` are also exported as aliases, so you can call them from your shell directly.

+Another alias, `tf_ssh` is also defined to ease SSH-ing into the virtual machines, reading the username and IP address to use from Terraform, as well as setting default SSH options.